 Your average serving of pasta contains 25 grams of carbohydrates.
 And most people typically have more than one serving.
 Throw in some bread, oatmeal, muffins, fruit, potatoes, and the carb count is now well over 100 grams.

-When you get into ketosis, your liver converts the stored fat in your cells into ketones.
-And, although some people think the brain’s preferred fuel source is carbs, your brain can in fact be fueled by ketosis.
+When you become keto adapted, your liver converts the stored fat in your cells into ketones.
+And, although some people think the brain’s preferred fuel source is carbs, your brain can in fact be fueled by ketones.

 If you’re disciplined enough to eliminate nearly all starchy forms of carbs, it will be easier for you to get into ketosis fast.
-The good news about being in ketosis is when you use fat for energy, instead of stored sugar (glycogen), you burn more calories.
+Here’s the good news about following a ketogenic diet: when you use fat for energy, instead of stored sugar (glycogen), you burn more calories.
 That’s because using fat for fuel takes more energy.

 There are nine calories in one gram of dietary fat.
 There are only four calories in one gram of carbohydrate.
 That means that dietary fat is more than twice as energy dense as carbs.